Intelligence and Analysis Master’s Degree (M.S.S.)

 This degree is ideal for those with bachelor’s degrees in security issues or related fields who want to improve their cognitive, analytical, decision-making, advising and leadership skills within the intelligence profession.

 To increase flexibility, the program has both a thesis and a non-thesis option.

-DegreeMaster of Security Studies (M.S.S.) in intelligence, security studies and analysis
+DegreeMaster of Security Studies (M.S.S.) in intelligence and analysis

 Our graduates can expect to work in any of these settings: